-For every pipeline calibrated EB, the scripts create a calibrated measurement set that ends in .ms and that contains the calibrated data in a column labelled CORRECTED_DATA.
-For imaging these data, it may be convenient to split the CORRECTED_DATA column into a new measurement set using either mstransform or split in CASA.
-These tasks can also be used to select a subset of the data (such as only the science spws or specific targets of interest), as shown in the example below for mstransform, or perform a number of other measurement set manipulation operations6.
+For earlier pipeline versions, it may be convenient to split the CORRECTED\DATA column into a new measurement set using either mstransform or split in CASA before proceeding with imaging.
+These tasks can also be used to select a subset of the data (such as only the science spws or specific targets of interest), as shown in the example below for mstransform, or perform a number of other measurement set manipulation operations.